Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Implemented return to menu functionality from the World Hub
 - Consolidated some of the sound effects into one function so that sound is not unusually loud when player is far away
+- Partially implemented Memorizer NPC.
+Still need to hide the HUD when the player interacts with them.

 6/29:

 - Partially fixed some funkiness with WindSpell and Spring Traps pushing away the Serpents
+- Rearranged peekDungeon() action ordering so that all objects/monsters move, then the lighting is updated.
+- Removed SecondFloor's fight function since it was redundant.